 I am a full time ceramic artist working out of my studio warehouse in Hugo, MN.
 Pottery was a big part of my life in high school and after graduation.
-A few years later, I pursued my education in the legal field and started a family.
-From 2000-2005 I began independent study with porcelain ceramic artist Ernest Miller working on form, surface decoration and glazing.
-I continue my education in ceramics by attending NCECA, Potter's Council and MNWCA Minnesota Women Ceramic Artists workshops.
-From 2009 to March 2014 I held the Board Secretary position of MNWCA and currently hold the board position of Public Relations.
-Another important education experience was attending the Dr. William Carty, Alfred University Glaze Chemistry Calculation workshop at Northern Clay Center, Minneapolis, MN where I gained knowledge to formulate food safe glaze recipes.
+A few years after high school, I stepped away from ceramics and pursued my education in the legal field and started a family.
+I returned to clay, as my second career, in 2000 and began an independent study with porcelain ceramic artist Ernest Miller working on form, surface decoration and glazing.
+Taking the Dr. William Carty, Alfred University Glaze Chemistry Calculation workshop at Northern Clay Center, Minneapolis, MN was critical to educate me on how to formulate food safe glaze recipes.

 Pursuing unique clay forms and formulating original glaze recipes is my constant goal.